validatedpatterns/docs/industrial-edge/application.md

 ### Local laptop/workstation

-Make sure you have `git` and OpenShift's `oc` command line clients.
+Make sure you have `git` and OpenShift's `oc` command-line clients.

 ### OpenShift Cluster